Fios-Quest/YouTube-Scripts/src/fun/favourite-dumpster-fire.md

 or surprise, we could, if our cats were guaranteed to have the method hasOwnProperty.

-Now you might be wondering, is TypeScript even on?
+At this point you might be wondering, is TypeScript even on?

 I promise it is, and has been this whole time.